Miserlou/Zappa/README.md

   <i>In a hurry?
 Click to see <a href="https://htmlpreview.github.io/?https://raw.githubusercontent.com/Miserlou/Talks/master/serverless-sf/big.quickstart.html">(now slightly out-dated) slides from Serverless SF</a>!</i>
 </p>

-**Zappa** makes it super easy to build and deploy server-less Python applications (including, but not limited to, WSGI web apps) on AWS Lambda + API Gateway.
+**Zappa** makes it super easy to build and deploy server-less, event-driven Python applications (including, but not limited to, WSGI web apps) on AWS Lambda + API Gateway.
 Think of it as "serverless" web hosting for your Python apps.
 That means **infinite scaling**, **zero downtime**, **zero maintenance** - and at a fraction of the cost of your current deployments!

 If you've got a Python web app (including Django and Flask apps), it's as easy as: